JamieVaughn/attendance/README.md

 ### `pnpm run build`

-Builds the app for production to the `docs` folder.<br>
+Builds the app for production to the `docs` folder.

-## Deployment

-automatic deploy to github pages when pushed